 - Make sure that the 2-minute task you are completing is one of your priorities.
-It can be easy to get pulled into someone else’s priority, especially if you are responding to an email, because it will only take 2 minutes.
+It can be easy to get pulled into someone else’s priority, especially if you are responding to an email because it will only take 2 minutes.
 Don’t get sucked into someone else’s yes when you didn’t mean to.
 That is not a productive use of your time.

-- Make sure that the tasks will really only take 2 minutes.
+- Make sure that the tasks will really only take 2 minutes to accomplish.
 It can be hard to judge how long a task will take, especially when you first start using this method.
-Use a 2 minute timer, as mentioned above; this will help you learn what can really be accomplished in two minutes.
+Use a 2-minute timer, as mentioned above; this will help you learn what can really be accomplished in two minutes.

 - Lastly, don’t let your whole day be taken up with 2-minute tasks.
 Unless you intentionally set aside a day to knock out a bunch of small tasks, spending a lot of time on the 2-minute rule likely isn’t the highest and best use of your time.
 It could be procrastination masking itself as productivity.

 The bottom line is that if you can get something done in two minutes, just do it.
 Whether you are processing email, in between tasks or appointments, or making your to-do list, think of the 2-minute rule.
 Make using the 2-minute rule a habit and you will improve your productivity and get more things done.

 Do you use the 2-minute rule?
 I’d love see your tips in the comments.

 P. S. Are you looking for more ways to level up your productivity?
 Click below to enroll in my FREE e-course!